-The GAUSS Profiler 23
+The GAUSS Profiler 24

 GAUSS now includes a profiler, which enables you to determine exactly how much time your programs are spending on each line and in each called procedure, thereby providing you with the information you need to increase the efficiency of your programs.
+The GAUSS Profiler and tcollect are both run from a command prompt window, not at a GAUSS prompt.

-23.1 Using the GAUSS Profiler
+24.1 Using the GAUSS Profiler